hikari-no-yume/Firth/docs/spec.md

 ####Variable definition

-* `def` (`Sym Any ->`) - defines, in the scope at the top of the scope stack, the variable named by the symbol with the value given, and errors if the value is already defined in it
+* `def` (`Sym Any ->`) - defines, in the scope at the top of the scope stack, the variable named by the symbol with the value given, and errors if the value is already defined in it (`def` MUST NOT error if the variable exists lower in the scope stack)

 ####Stack manipulation